WQCW

-WQCW (channel 30), branded on air as Tri-State's CW, is a television station licensed to Portsmouth, Ohio, United States, serving as the CW affiliate for the Charleston–Huntington, West Virginia market.
+WQCW (channel 30), branded Tri-State's CW, is a television station licensed to Portsmouth, Ohio, United States, serving as the CW affiliate for the Charleston–Huntington, West Virginia market.
 It is one of two commercial television stations in the market licensed outside West Virginia (alongside WTSF, channel 61, in Ashland, Kentucky).
-WQCW is owned by Gray Television alongside Huntington-licensed NBC affiliate WSAZ-TV (channel 3).
-Both stations share studios on 5th Avenue in Huntington, while WQCW's transmitter is located on Barker Ridge near Milton.
+WQCW is owned by Gray Media alongside Huntington-licensed NBC affiliate WSAZ-TV (channel 3).
+The two stations share studios on 5th Avenue in Huntington; WQCW's transmitter is located on Barker Ridge near Milton.

 History

 Although a construction permit was issued for channel 30 in 1984 under the calls WUXA, no station signed on this channel until October 5, 1998, when WHCP signed on as an affiliate of The WB.
 It added UPN programming in 2000 after that network was dropped from Fox affiliate WVAH-TV, airing it off-pattern on weekends and after WB network time.

-The station's analog transmitter, despite its over 2 million-watt ERP, was not strong enough to cover the entire Huntington–Charleston market, even though it identifies itself on-air as "Portsmouth/Charleston."
-The market, the largest geographic market east of the Mississippi River, covers 61 counties in central West Virginia, eastern Kentucky and southern Ohio.
+The station's analog transmitter, despite its over 2 million-watt ERP, was not strong enough to cover the entire Huntington–Charleston market, even though it identifies itself on-air as "Portsmouth–Charleston".
+The market, the largest geographic market east of the Mississippi River, covers 31 counties in central West Virginia, eastern Kentucky and southern Ohio.
 Most of this territory is a very rugged dissected plateau, making UHF reception difficult.
 WVAH faced similar problems when it originally signed on in 1982 on channel 23, forcing it to move to channel 11 in 1988.
-WHCP did not have that recourse, and could not increase their analog station's power due to probable interference with digital television stations in Roanoke, Virginia and Knoxville, Tennessee.
-Shortly after going on the air, it signed on two low-power translators—WBWV-LP channel 69 in Huntington and WOWB-LP channel 53 in Charleston.
+WHCP did not have that recourse, and could not increase their analog station's power due to probable interference with digital television stations in Roanoke, Virginia, and Knoxville, Tennessee.
+Shortly after going on the air, it signed on two low-power translators—WBWV-LP (channel 69) in Huntington and WOWB-LP (channel 53) in Charleston.
 The station effectively depended on cable and satellite for most of its viewership, which is all but essential for acceptable television in much of this vast market, even in today's digital era—especially in Eastern Kentucky.
 Dish Network had carried the station since it began offering a local Huntington–Charleston feed, with DirecTV following suit on January 25, 2006.
 The station began to be carried in high definition on DirecTV on November 9, 2010, with Dish following on March 7, 2012.

 When UPN and The WB shut down and merged to form The CW in 2006, WHCP joined the new network more or less by default.
-On May 26, WOWB and WBWV became WOCW-LP channel 21 and WVCW-LP channel 45, respectively, in preparation for the new affiliation.
+On May 26, WOWB and WBWV became WOCW-LP (channel 21) and WVCW-LP (channel 45), respectively, in preparation for the new affiliation.
 WHCP followed suit on May 31, changing its calls to WQCW.
-It initially rebranded itself as "The Q," with a logo showing The CW's logo turning into a capital "Q", but eventually followed the network's generic regional branding style as "Tri-State's CW."
+It initially rebranded itself as "The Q", with a logo showing The CW's logo turning into a capital "Q", but eventually followed the network's generic regional branding style as "Tri-State's CW".